 You can take THE SAME tour without crossing the Saguenay River to save some time.
 The tour will pick you up directly from there and drop you off at the same place.

 So, the only difference between the two tours is that you will save some time by not taking the ferry and going directly from the other side of the river.
-Once the tour is finished, they will drop you off on the same spot so that you could continue your trip to the next destination right away.
-As our next destination (Saguenay Fjords) is only 30 minutes driving away, it might make sense to continue in that direction and stay there overnight if you are in a rush.
+Once the tour is finished, they will drop you off at the same spot so that you can continue your trip to the next destination right away.
+As our next destination (Saguenay Fjords) is only a 30-minute drive away, it might make sense to continue in that direction and stay there overnight if you are in a rush.

 2. Kayaking with whales in Tadoussac

-Kayaking in St Laurens or Saguenay rivers is not only spectacular, but it can also give you an OPPORTUNITY to see the whales in a much more intimate atmosphere.
+Kayaking in the St. Laurens or Saguenay Rivers is not only spectacular, but it can also give you an OPPORTUNITY to see the whales in a much more intimate atmosphere.
 Paddling around the gentle giants is truly a once in a lifetime experience!

-I was keen on going for the kayak too, but because the friend I was traveling with has never seen whales before, I wanted to make sure she sees them in this trip, so we decided to go for the boat, where the possibility of seeing the beasts of the seas is almost 100%!
+I was keen on trying the kayaks, too, but because the friend I was traveling with had never seen whales before, I wanted to make sure she saw them on this trip, so we decided to go for the boat tour, where the possibility of seeing the beasts of the seas is almost 100%!

-So, if you would like to do kayaking for the sake of kayaking and a possibility of encountering whales is just an extra bonus for you, then I would highly recommend this option.
+So, if you would like to go kayaking for the sake of kayaking and the possibility of encountering whales is just an extra bonus for you, then I would highly recommend this option.

 And, if your time and money allows, you could even do both boat and kayak, why not?

 Kayaking is available from May to October.
 The duration can be anywhere from 3 hours to a full day.
 The prices start at $70 CAD + tax.
 Please see more information on this site.